blurrycontour/zuul-gerrit/doc/source/config/job.rst

       by this job which may be used by other jobs for other changes using the :attr:`job.requires` attribute.

+      When inheriting jobs or applying variants, the list of `provides` is extended (`provides` specified in a job definition are added to any supplied by their parents).

    .. attr:: requires

       A list of free-form strings which identify resources which may